RFU RUGBYSAFE

 The RFU also engages in key safety research, with findings used to inform the game.

-Essential Guides and resources on subjects including from medical conditions, protective clothign and equipment and first aid guides can be found on this page.
+All RFU RugbySafe information can be found here.
+This includes Essential Guides and resources on subjects including from medical conditions, protective clothing and equipment and first aid guides.

 Information has been provided to South Central Ambulance to ensure attending vehicles are directed to the correct entrance, and these are;